Jules Gill-Peterson

 Jules Gill-Peterson is a Canadian historian specializing in transgender history.
-She is an associate professor of history at Johns Hopkins University.
+She was an associate professor of history at Johns Hopkins University and is now the current Chair in Transgender Studies and professor of history at University of Victoria.
 Her work focuses on how science, medicine, and race inform transgender embodiment.
-Her best-known work is Histories of the Transgender Child, which documents the 20th-century history of transgender childhood in the United States, and received the 2019 Lambda Literary Award for Transgender Nonfiction.
-She is a general co-editor of Transgender Studies Quarterly, and previously served as a research fellow at the American Council of Learned Societies and at the Kinsey Institute.
+Her best-known work is Histories of the Transgender Child, which documents the 20th-century history of transgender childhood in the United States and received the 2019 Lambda Literary Award for Transgender Nonfiction.
+She is a general co-editor of Transgender Studies Quarterly, and was previously a research fellow at the American Council of Learned Societies and at the Kinsey Institute.

-Education
+Education and career

 Peterson earned a bachelor's degree in history from the University of Ottawa in 2010 and received a PhD in American studies from Rutgers University in 2015.
-She was advised by Professor Frances Bartkowski for her dissertation Queer Theory is Kid Stuff: A Genealogy of the Gay and Transgender Child.
+She was advised by Frances Bartkowski for her dissertation Queer Theory is Kid Stuff: A Genealogy of the Gay and Transgender Child.

 In 2020, she received a Chancellor’s Distinguished Research Award from the University of Pittsburgh, where she previously served as a faculty member.